aquasecurity/trivy/docs/community/contribute/checks/overview.md

 2. The pull requests in the [trivy-policies](https://github.com/aquasecurity/trivy-policies/pulls) repository to see  whether someone else is already contributing the check that you wanted to add.
 3. The [issues in Trivy](https://github.com/aquasecurity/trivy/issues) to see whether any specific checks are missing in Trivy that you can contribute.

-If anything is unclear, please [start a discussion](https://github.com/aquasecurity/trivy/discussions/new) and we'll do our best to help.
+If anything is unclear, please [start a discussion](https://github.com/aquasecurity/trivy/discussions/new) and we will do our best to help.

 ## Check structure